flowpoint/minecraft_container/README.md

     bash -c "cd /mnt/minecraft_server_data && tar xvf /backup/backup.tar --strip 1"

 or simpler:
-tar backup --to-stdout | podman volume import minecraft_server_data -
+tar -C /root/backup -c . --to-stdout | podman volume import minecraft_server_data -

 ## install system service
 the container has to be run as above and not be removed